jma712/Causality-informed-Generation/README.md

 3. Hypothetical example with 5 variables:

     Variable a = the volume of the ball;
-    Variable b = the height of the cylinder;
+    Variable b = the height of the cuboid;
-    Variable c = the distance between the ball and the cylinder;
+    Variable c = the base area of the cuboid;
-    Variable d = the volume of the rectangular prism;
+    Variable d = the base area of the the pyramid;
-    Variable e = the tilt angle of the cylinder.
+    Variable e = the height of the pyramid.

     The causal graph is:
     <img width="75%" alt="causal_graph_3" src="3.png">